NextGen CM/ECF Information

 What's New for NextGen CM/ECF Users

-On March 30, 2020, the U.S. Bankruptcy Court for the Western District of Wisconsin will upgrade their Case Management/Electronic Case Filing System (CM/ECF) to the Next Generation of CM/ECF (NextGen).
+The U.S. Bankruptcy Court for the Western District of Wisconsin has upgraded their Case Management/Electronic Case Filing System (CM/ECF) to the Next Generation of CM/ECF (NextGen).
 NextGen allows you to maintain a single login and password for PACER access and e-filing in all NextGen federal courts in which you have permission to e-file.

 Additional information regarding NextGen can be found at www.pacer.gov/nextgen/

-Each filer must have their own PACER account, which will eventually be linked to your CM/ECF filing account once we have implemented NextGen.
+Each filer must have their own PACER account, which is linked to your CM/ECF filing account.
 Shared PACER accounts cannot be used by filing attorneys once we have upgraded.

-Each filer may need to UPGRADE their PACER account.
+Each filer must have an UPGRADED PACER account to link CM/ECF and PACER.
 If you already have your own PACER account, but it is not upgraded, please upgrade it now.

 Frequently Asked Questions